alfatraining/spacedeck-open/views/alfaview/README.md

+### Node version
+- This project uses node version 14.20

 ### Starting the project

 - Run `make dev-init` in the root folder to install dependencies, generate the alfaview components, and start up the containers
 - `make dev-start` and `make dev-stop` can be used to start and stop without intalling dependencies and generating files again

-- Additionally `make watch` can be used to watch the files under `views/alfaview`
+- Local development: Run `make watch` to build the frontend files and watch the files under path `views/alfaview`

 ### Creating a space for test